How to Mitigate Risk With Remote Access

 Companies should ensure that both their network and the user’s device are up-to-date and using adequate protection such as firewalls and antivirus programs.
 In addition, remote employees should use Virtual Private Network (VPN) software that deploys point-to-point encryption to connect to the company network in order to protect the exchange of sensitive information.

-If at all possible, users should verify their identity withnot only a password but also another validation method.
+If at all possible, users should verify their identity with not only a password but also another validation method.
 Passwords are a relatively weak method of authentication, but when paired with another identifier, they can provide additional security.
-Identifiers might include security certificates, security tokens, confirmation codes sent to the user’s phone or email, or biometric identifiers such asfingerprints or voice recognition.
-Two-factor authentication constructs an additional barrier that requires would-be hackers to attack the authentication mechanism via multiple approaches.
+Identifiers might include security certificates, security tokens, confirmation codes sent to the user’s phone or email, or biometric identifiers such as fingerprints or voice recognition.